csoeller/PYME-test-env/README.md

 #### Using the new environment

-If everything works ok, you can activate the new environment, e.g. something like (adapt to the name of environment your command created):
+If everything works ok, you can activate the new environment, e.g. something like (on your machine adapt the line below to the name of environment your command created):

 	conda activate pyme-py-3.7-v1